 What will drop/off pick up procedures be like?

-Due to there only being 1 morning and 1 afternoon class and significant time in between, all drop off and pick up will be at the chapel door/playground entrance.
+All three morning classrooms will drop off at the chapel door/playground entrance.
 We ask that all individuals including adults and children, wear face masks and stay distanced to the greatest extent possible.

-All students and staff will self-certify no symptoms of COVID-19 are present and asked to record their temperature into an app prior to drop-off.
-If this is not possible, a staff member will screen each child before entering the building with an infrared touchless thermometer.
+All students and staff will self-certify no symptoms of COVID-19.
+If a staff member has concerns about illness they will screen each child before entering the building with an infrared touchless thermometer.

 Is my child required to wear a mask?
 Are teachers wearing masks?